Arkansas Nurse Practitioner Licensure Steps - 2023

-All applicants must have a copy of their national certification on hand; featuring the date of original certification, the issue date, and expiry date.
-You are expected to provide a notarized statement, with a company letterhead showing that you have worked as an RN for a minimum of 2000 hours over the last two.
+All applicants must have a copy of their national certification on hand, with the date of the original certification, the issue date, and expiry date.
+You are expected to provide a notarized statement, with the company letterhead of your employer, showing that you have worked as an RN for a minimum of 2000 hours over the last two years.

-There is also a need to download your licensing history from nursys.com via the “quick confirm tab”.
+You also need to download your licensing history from nursys.com via the “quick confirm tab”.
 Finally, you need to access your educational history, especially the institutions attended, year of graduation, and the kind of degree obtained.

 A criminal background check must be done on all applicants, hence, you will be required to submit a completed fingerprint card obtained through ASBN or undergo fingerprint scanning through the Arkansas Live Scan.
-You should contact the institutions where you took nursing programs to send a copy of your transcript to the board.
+You also must contact the institutions where you completed nursing programs and request a copy of your transcript be sent to the Board.

 A licensed NP is not authorized to prescribe medications unless they have applied for prescriptive authority and their application has been approved.
 The application can be sent in with the application for your APRN license or at a later date.
 In addition to a $160 fee for the application, you would be required to submit a Collaborative Practice Agreement (CPA) and a Quality Assurance (QA) Plan.
 This application only permits you to prescribe and dispense legal drugs.
 To prescribe and dispense controlled drugs, a DEA number must be applied for at the Drug Enforcement Agency.